dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

     return ch;
 }
 ```
-This is called for each character that `printf` is about to print, and in this case just sends the character through serial.
+This is called for each character that `printf` tries to print, and in this case just sends the character through serial.

-You can put this anywhere in `main.c`, but I like to put it between `/* USER CODE 0 */` block just before `main()` function.
+You can put this anywhere in `main.c`, but I like to put it inside `/* USER CODE 0 */` block just before `main()` function.

 After that you'll be able to use `printf()` just like everywhere else, that means we can now get `hello world` out of the way: